dharple/detox/BUILD.md

 6. Create a new release on GitHub, using the raw contents of the CHANGELOG, and attaching the release files.
-7. Create a new release on Sourceforge, using the same items.
-In the project, click on Files, then the `detox` folder.
-Click on Add Folder, add a version folder, then click in to it.
-Add files to the folder.
+7. Confirm that the new release was migrated to Sourceforge.
+In the project, click on Files.
+The latest release should be there, at the top level.
 8. Update the "latest stable" version in README.md, if appropriate.
 9. Play [A Void Hope].